Neocortex: Cortical columns

 The neocortex is often described as being arranged in vertical structures called cortical columns, patches of neocortex with a diameter of roughly 0.5 mm (and a depth of 2 mm, i.e., spanning all six layers).
-These columns are often thought of as the basic repeating functional units of the neocortex, but their many definitions, in terms of anatomy, size, or function, are generally not consistent with each other, leading to a lack of consensus regarding their structure or function or even whether it makes sense to try to understand neocortex in terms of columns.
+These columns are often thought of as the basic repeating functional units of the neocortex, but their many definitions, in terms of anatomy, size, or function, are generally not consistent with each other, leading to a lack of consensus regarding their structure or function or even whether it makes sense to try to understand the neocortex in terms of columns.

 Function

 The neocortex is derived embryonically from the dorsal telencephalon, which is the rostral part of the forebrain.
-The neocortex is divided, into regions demarcated by the cranial sutures in the skull above, into frontal, parietal, occipital, and temporal lobes, which perform different functions.
+The neocortex is divided into regions demarcated by the cranial sutures in the skull above, into frontal, parietal, occipital, and temporal lobes, which perform different functions.
 For example, the occipital lobe contains the primary visual cortex, and the temporal lobe contains the primary auditory cortex.
 Further subdivisions or areas of neocortex are responsible for more specific cognitive processes.
 In humans, the frontal lobe contains areas devoted to abilities that are enhanced in or unique to our species, such as complex language processing localized to the ventrolateral prefrontal cortex (Broca's area).
 In humans and other primates, social and emotional processing is localized to the orbitofrontal cortex.

 The neocortex has also been shown to play an influential role in sleep, memory and learning processes.
 Semantic memories appear to be stored in the neocortex, specifically the anterolateral temporal lobe of the neocortex.
 It is also involved in instrumental conditioning; responsible for transmitting sensory information and information about plans for movement to the basal ganglia.
 The firing rate of neurons in the neocortex also has an effect on slow-wave sleep.
 When the neurons are at rest and are hyperpolarizing, a period of inhibition occurs during a slow oscillation, called the down state.
 When the neurons of the neocortex are in the excitatory depolarizing phase and are firing briefly at a high rate, a period of excitation occurs during a slow oscillation, called the up state.